Microsoft SQL Server on-premises

 • You need the Domain\Username and Password of the user, the MicrosoftSQL Server host, and the Database name.

-• You must install and configure Nintex Gateway on the Azure Active Directory domain that the MicrosoftSQL Server is installed in.
+• You must install and configure Nintex Gateway on the Active Directory domain that the MicrosoftSQL Server is installed in.

 Supported Microsoft SQL Server versions